 Meet your Surgeon

 Dr. Geoffreys finished his medical training at the University of Cape town in 2001, after which he did the standard internship and community service years.
 Dr Geoffreys then ventured overseas and spent almost 2 years in Glasgow, Scotland at the Nuffield Hospital where he interest in plastic surgery started in earnest.
-Under the mentorship of some of the leading plastic surgeons in Scotland, and the greater UK, He was encouraged to follow his dream.

 Dr Geoffreys trained at the Johannesburg General Hospital, Chris Hani Baragwanath Hospital, and Helen Joseph Hospital where he was exposed to wide ranging pathologies, including cosmetic procedures under the guidance of some of the most renowned private plastic surgeons in Johannesburg.